ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

 ### A Pitch

-Every game needs pitched to the players to guage interest.
+Every game needs pitched to the players to gauge interest.
 So, I begin with a hook of one such possible introductions, under the pretense of this being a holiday adventure that navigates the volatile formation of a Christmas elf trade union, or worse, a revolution  against Saint Nick himself:

 > Tis winter and snow falls heavy upon the frozen ground.